williamchan/pinterest-layout-exploration/README.md

 pinterest-layout-exploration
 ============================
-Pinterest has a beautiful layout, and I was curious how they cascade their pins in neat columns.
+Pinterest has a beautiful layout, and I was curious how they cascade their pins into neat columns.

 To follow along, clone this repository and open the pinterest-layout.html in your browser.